liangjiandeng/ADKNet/README.md

 ```

 ## Usage
-- For pansharpening, we provide the model weight which is trained on the WV3 dataset for 275000 iterations, which can be found in the "ADKNet_for_pansharpening/Weights" folder.
+- For pansharpening, we provide the model weight which is trained on the WV3 dataset for 275000 iterations, which can be found in [this folder](ADKNet_for_pansharpening/Weights/).
 We have also provided some testing samples in the exact test data folder.

 - For HSISR, we provide the model weight which is trained on the CAVE dataset for around 125000 iterations, which can be found in the "ADKNet_for_HSISR/Weights" folder.